Our Story

 The PRO40 is Born

 Midas continued into the 1980's with the PR 40 series; often referred to as PRO40.
 This range of modules provided more facilities and could be used to produce much larger mixing consoles.
-The PRO40 was a very popular and successful console series and became the main product line for Midas in the early 1980’s.

 AWARDS